Resume-Projects/Web-Checkers/docs/DesignDoc.md

 > those._
 -->

 The code testing strategy is to run a unit test for each class in the code.
 In each unit test, several functions were tested to ensure that they work.
-For example, the class `BoardView` would get `BoardViewTest`, and in `BoardViewTest`, a test was set on the iterator to make sure it did not return a Null value.
+For example, the class `BoardView` would get `BoardViewTest`, and in `BoardViewTest`, a test was set on the iterator to make sure it did not return a null value.
 These values were selected so that the program does not return an incorrect value, and most of the targets were met.
-The exceptions were the WebServer and a few lines in CheckersGame.
+The exceptions were the Application and a few lines in CheckersGame.